studersi/test-4/tutorial-8/README.md

 If we compare this to the first run of the statistic script, we reduced the average score from 12.5 to 1.4.
 This is very impressive.
 So by focusing on a handful of high scoring requests, we improved the whole service by a lot.

-We could expect the high scoring requests of 231 and 189 to be gone, but funnily enough, the cluster at 98 has also disappeared.
-We only covered 7 requests in the initial tuning, but a cluster with alerts from over 400 requests is gone, too.
+We could expect the high scoring requests of 231 and 189 to be gone, but funnily enough, the cluster at 98 and the one at 10 have also disappeared.
+We only covered 7 requests in the initial tuning, but two clusters with alerts from over 400 repectively over 3,000 requests are gone, too.
 And this is not an exceptional effect.
 It is the standard behaviour if we work with this tuning method: a few rule exclusions that we derieved from the highest scoring requests does away with most of the false alarms.

 Our next goal is the group of requests with a score of 60.
 Let's extract the rule IDs and then examine the alerts a bit.